Skip to content

 who is the tallest female basketball player

-Bernadett Hatar is a Hungarian professional basketball player who plays for the Indiana Fever.
+Bernadett Hatar is a 6-foot-10 (2.08-meter) Hungarian professional basketball player who has played in the Women’s National Basketball Association (WNBA) and represented Hungary in international competitions.

 1. Margo Dydek – 7’2″